mujdricza/my-yaml-notes/readme_yaml.md

     * dictionary: `!!map` (unordered), `!!omap` (odered)
     * pair: `!!pairs` (map allowing duplicated keys)
   * NOTE that any pickleable object can be serialized using the `!!python/object` tag (see https://pyyaml.org/wiki/PyYAMLDocumentation)
+    * Many implementations of YAML can support user-defined data types for object serialization.
+Local data types use a single exclamation mark `!`.
+      * e.g. `myObject: !myClass { name: Joe, age: 15 }`
+    * Note that the ability to construct an arbitrary Python object may be dangerous if you receive a YAML document from an untrusted source such as the Internet.
+The function `yaml.safe_load` limits this ability to simple Python objects like integers or lists.

 ### Failsafe schema